dobislukas/gh-event-monitoring-api/README.md

 # Github Event Monitoring REST API

 REST API application monitoring WatchEvent, PullRequestEvent and IssuesEvent from GitHub.
+The events are streamed each 60 seconds, this is configurable in app/cfg/configuration.yaml file.

 Its functionality offers:
 * a) Return the average time between pull requests for a given repository (specified by either name or ID).